Life Events and Changes

 Birth/Adoption of a Child

 Congratulations on the new addition to your family!
-Please fill out a Member Beneficiary Designation form to update your family records.
+Please sign in to Account Login to update your family records.

 Retirement benefits earned during a marriage are considered by Ohio courts to be marital property that may be divided upon termination of marriage.